YuriBodrov/SambaServerInstallationAndIntegrationRole_Ansible/README.md

 Let me introduce you this Ansible custom role.

-I hope that it may be useful to some of you :-)
+I hope that it may be useful for some of you :-)

 I will be happy to receive from you any feedback: wishes, suggestions, comments and so on.